by Bill McBride on 12/31/2014 05:22:00 PM

 Click on graph for larger image

-Maybe serious delinquencies will be back to normal in late 2015 or 2016.
+Maybe serious delinquencies will be close to normal in late 2016.